mhBrice/thermophilization/ms/revision/SI_revised.md

 # Supplementary Tables

 **Table S1**.
-List of species included in the analyses and their traits. \textcolor{blue}{The species groups were defined using  their trait values and knowledge of species ecology.
+List of species included in the analyses and their traits. **The species groups were defined using  their trait values and knowledge of species ecology.
 Temperate species have temperature indices above 4.25, and boreal species below 4.25.
-Pioneer species have shade tolerance below 2.6 and are generally found in disturbed habitats.}
+Pioneer species have shade tolerance below 2.6 and are generally found in disturbed habitats.**

 |Species name               |Vernacular name       |Group     |Shade tolerance | Temperature index|
 |:--------------------------|:---------------------|:---------|:---------------|:---------------------|